DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 5. <b>Prediction Market Resolution:</b> i.e. determining who won the most recent presidential election or sporting event
 6. <b>Damage verification:</b> What were the net total results in damage for insurance contracts
 7. <b>Pseudorandom number generation:</b> to select a winner in a distributed-lottery smart contract, etc.

+## Future

+The Tellor team is already looking toward furthering research in the field of decentralized Oracles.
+Several solutions have already been identified as potential ways to increase security and speed of  the Tellor Oracle.

+* Zero-knowledge submissions
+Zero-knowledge proofs (ZKP) allow for parties to prove that they know a value without revealing the value.
+For the Oracle, parties could submit a ZKP for the mining solution along a hidden query value.
+Once the five parties are chosen as successful miners, they are then required to post the unhidden value (Oracle query) which corresponds to the hidden value submitted with the ZKP.

+* TLS Notary Proofs
+TLS Notary Proofs give assurances that a website was queried accurately and that no error was returned.
+The Tellor Oracle has plans to utilize different levels of assurances that can be returned with the query to ensure that miners are accurately reporting data from the requested query.

+* Plasma Implementation
+One of the big concerns for the future of Tellor is its reliance on mainchain Ethereum transactions.
+This can get expensive and will be unnecessary in the near future as miners and validators should be able to operate on a trustless off-chain plasma component.
+Even using a basic Plasma implementation, the mining parties staking to perform the PoW are natural validators for a sidechain and security properties of the Oracle can still hold even if the mainchain contract off loads all mining to the plasma chain.
+Values, token distribution and staking will be handled by the mainchain, however, these are the more efficient pieces of the current Oracle structure.

+* Optimistic Implementation
+The implementation of a complementing non-mining oracle system that allows for data submission by any party for the data requests.
+This complementary system assumes data submitters have the best intentions.
+This “optimistic” approach can allow for disputes by requiring a PoS and/or can be based on submitter reputation.
+This implementation would be considered less secure and would cater to projects/Dapps/users that may not be time sensitive and can “shop” around for data.

+* Automatic Reporting and monitoring
+Off-chain analysis for detecting outliers and reporting these to “gain” the “bad” miner’s stake.
+For example, reporting a value/miner, if the mean differs from median by certain amount.

 ## Conclusion <a name="conclusion"> </a>